Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * If the *producer* is on a planet, then all produced troops and PDSs must be placed on the planet.
 Else, they may be distributed in the System among friendly planets and friendly units with sufficient [capacity](#user-content-Capacity_unitAbility) to carry them.

 ***Blockade***
-No ships may be produce in a System already containing enemy ships.
+No ships may be produced in a System already containing enemy ships.

 ### Status Phase <a name="StatusPhase"></a>
 > I excluded the "Pay upkeep for Fleet Supply > 8" step from the Status Phase sequence.
 It does not have enough effects in normal games to justify its word count and learning time.
 It could become part of a set of optional rules related to epic games with huge maps and high Victory Point goal.
 > Made slight changes to the names of the step to better reflect their content
+> Added a "Take back Agendas" step, where players have to take back their Agendas (the Political Cards they put in the Twilight Council zone during the Strategy Phase), if these agendas have not been voted on or discarded.
+Else, people would frequently just leave their Agenda in place face-up because they do not care, giving away precious informations to the opponents.
 > Added a "Scuttling" step near the end of the sequence.
 After the Strategy Phase and the Action Phase comes the Status Phase.
 During this phase, players claim objectives granting them Victory Points, unlock Racial Improvements, and "clean up the table" for the next Round.